 The climate of Babia Góra is influenced by winds from the north-west and west, as well as the warm south mountain winds.

-There are also frequent rain and snow, and the snow cover is even covered by 200 days a year.
+There are also frequent rainfall and snowfall, and the snow cover stays up to 200 days a year.

-On Babia Góra there is often a phenomenon called temperature inversion, which consists in the fact that at the foot of Babia Góra it is cooler than at its peak.
+At Babia Góra there is often a phenomenon called temperature inversion, which means that it is cooler at the foot of Babia Góra than at its top.

 Babiogórski National Park has prepared a wide range of educational activities addressed to children, school youth, students and adults, as well as people with disabilities.
 The proposed classes are conducted stationary and in the field.